Your One-Stop Resource for Longevity, Health, Exercise, Nutrition, and Scientific Articles all to help You Live a Longer, Fuller Life.

 How to Raise Testosterone Levels and Production Naturally

-The purpose of this article is to (i) educate you on the role testosterone plays in men's health and (ii) provide information to help you naturally keep your testosterone levels up so you will be stronger and live longer, and (iii) help you be a better athlete!!
+The purpose of this article is to (i) educate you on the role testosterone plays in men's health and (ii) provide information to help you naturally keep your testosterone levels up so you will be stronger, reduce excess body fat, live longer and maintain a high libido, (iii) help you boost low testosterone levels without testosterone supplements, and (iv) help you be a better athlete!!

 Testosterone is the hormone that gives men their male characteristics.
 Testosterone give men their a deep voice, higher muscle mass, facial and torso hair, and aggressive behaviour.